 “Save Lives with Cardiac Care” Campaign

-The leading cause of death in our region is attributed to complications arising from heart attacks.
-The good news is our charity is about to undertake an ambitious campaign to help save lives!
+Did you know the leading cause of death in our region is attributed to complications arising from heart attacks?The good news is our charity is about to undertake an ambitious campaign to help save lives!

-Our cardiac campaign will have a three-pronged approach – the first dealing with early detection and prevention.
+Our “Save Lives with Cardiac Care” Campaign, launched this past February, will have a three-pronged approach – the first dealing with early detection and prevention.
 The second dealing with life threatening issues while the patient is in transport.
 The third and final aspect dealing with diagnosis and treatment at the hospital.